 - Point to all the stats touting the effectiveness of texting.

-- Show them how texting works for other nonprofits.
+- Show them how SMS works for other nonprofits.
 Sometimes it helps to see examples of how nonprofits actually text.

 - Put together a solid plan to make the case that this is a well-thought-out strategy with a solid return on investment, not chasing the latest marketing fad.
 We even have a template for a letter you can send to your board.

 - If you’ve tried all that and you still can’t get your leadership on board, let’s talk.
+Seriously, let’s get on a voice call.
 Sometimes a stakeholder to stakeholder conversation is what’s needed.

 9. Texts Are Seen as Marketing Blasts

-Some people have the perception of texting as a marketing blast that goes to thousands or even millions of people.
-They’ve received one of these marketing blast texts and were instantly turned off.
+Some people have the perception of bulk texting as a marketing blast that goes to thousands or even millions of people.
+They’ve received one of these text message marketing blasts and were instantly turned off.

 Texting needs to be personal.
 You need to have targeted lists and send custom messages to specific supporters.
+You can even do two-way texting or drop a ringless voicemail and get a phone call back.
 That kind of targeted marketing can be incredibly effective.

 That’s how we encourage nonprofits to use the Rally platform.
 You need to get permission, you need to warm up your list, you need to segment your audience, and you need to send tailored messages.